 Your test results may show you have one or both of these types of antibodies in your blood, depending on when you take your test.

-When is the best time to take this test?
+When is the best time to take an antibody test?

 “It is probably most accurate 3-6 weeks after an infection when the levels of IgG antibodies are highest,” suggested Dr. Lege.

 Positive vs Negative antibody test results